kubernetes-sigs/e2e-framework/docs/design/test-harness-framework.md

 ![](./e2e-environment-design.png)

 ### Environment
 The environment component is the heart of the framework.
-It allows devlopers to define attributes and features to be tested (see Test Features below).
+It allows developers to define attributes and features to be tested (see Test Features below).
 The environment uses callback functions to let developers implement customized behaviors before or after a test suite has been exercised.

 The following shows a proposed type for the environment: